litch-a/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -l Display current directory contents in a long format ls -la Display current directory contents, including hidden files (starting with .).
-Use the long format ls -lna Display current directory contents in long format,with user and groupIDs displayed numerically and hidden files.
+Use the long format ls -lna Display current directory contents in long format,with user and groupIDs displayed numerically and hidden files. mkdir tmp/6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory